- Remote sensing of greenhouse gases

 The group has been active in developing computational, mathematical and statistical methods for remote sensing, especially those related to satellite retrieval.
 One special field of interest has been the development and application of Markov chain Monte Carlo (MCMC) simulation methodologies for uncertainty quantification in modelling.
 We are currently a partner in Academy of Finland's LASTU project NOVAC: Novel advanced mathematical and statistical methods for understanding climate and collaborate closely with the Finnish Centre of Excellence in Inverse Problems.
 Markov chain Monte Carlo (MCMC) simulation algorithms provide tools for carrying out Bayesian uncertainty quantification modelling.
 Advantage of these methods is that they are not restricted to linearizations or Gaussian approximations of the uncertainties; disadvantage being the added computational burden caused by the large number of forward model simulation required.
 We have been developing adaptive MCMC algorithms that allow for semi-automatic use of these methods even in high dimensional and computationally intensive problems.
 For more information, visit the MCMC toolbox for Matlab web page.

 Utilising specialist expertise from the Member States, Satellite Application Facilities (SAFs) are dedicated centres of excellence for processing satellite data and form an integral part of the distributed EUMETSAT Application Ground Segment.
-O3M SAF consortium members develop radiative transfer calculation methods and other algorithms for creating atmospheric remote sensing data from polar-orbiting satellite Metop-A. We also validate the data products and provide associated dissemination and user services.
-O3M SAF produces near real-time data products including total/tropospheric ozone and nitrogen dioxide, ozone profiles and clear-sky ultraviolet fields.
-Data is also archived for later access by researchers.
-This offline data includes surface ultraviolet fields, total and tropospheric ozone, ozone profiles, total amounts of chemically important trace gases such as nitrogen dioxide (NO₂), water vapour (H₂O), and bromine oxide (BrO) as well as stratospheric aerosols.
-For more information see O3M SAF web pages.
+AC SAF consortium members develop radiative transfer calculation methods and other algorithms for creating atmospheric remote sensing data from GOME-2 and IASI instruments onboard of the polar-orbiting satellites Metop-A and B. We also validate the data products and provide associated dissemination and user services.
+AC SAF produces NRT, offline and data record products including trace gases, surface radiation products and aerosols.
+FMI is the leading institute for the project and hosts one of the data archives as well as develop the offline UV products.
+For more information, see AC SAF web pages.

-The OMI very fast delivery service offer near real time satellite measurements over the Northern Hemisphere.
-The measurements are from OMI (Ozone Monitoring Instrument) onboard the EOS-Aura satellite and the images and data come available within 15 minutes after the satellite overpass of Sodankylä Ground Station in Northern Finland.
-The data is received via Direct Broadcast transmission from the satellite at the same time with measurements.
+The SAMPO service offer Direct Readout (DR) satellite measurements over the Northern Hemisphere and it continues the bath of the OMI VFD service.
+The measurements are from OMI (Ozone Monitoring Instrument) onboard the EOS-Aura satellite and OMPS instrument onboard the Suomi-NPP satellite.
+The images and data come available within 20 minutes after the satellite overpass of Sodankylä Ground Station in Northern Finland.
+Furthermore, the OMPS data received in Alaska is available via the service.
+The data is received via Direct Broadcast transmission from the satellite at the same time when it is measured.
 Thus, the service is faster than normal NRT delivery.
-The service provides latest observations of O₃, SO₂, clouds, UV index, UV daily dose and aerosols as individual and composite images.
-The applications are such as monitoring of UV index, ozone column and volcanic aerosols and SO₂.
-For more information see OMI VFD web pages.
+The service provides latest observations of O₃, SO₂, clouds, UV index, UV daily dose and aerosols as individual and composite images as well as HDF5 data files.
+The applications are such as monitoring of hazardous volcanic emissions of SO₂ and aerosols, monitoring of emissions from forest fires and industrial plants, monitoring of air quality and monitoring of UV index, ozone column.
+The service may be used in timing of research flights and release of sounding balloons.
+For more information, see SAMPO web pages.